RomadHolding/blockchain/README.md

   - to decrease it when a delegate performs malicious or unexpected actions.
 This allows us to support the system health by removing the malicious nodes (that are trying to sabotage the consensus process) or cheating nodes (that are trying to get a reward without doing any computations).
 Please refer to 4.3 Consensus, step 12 for more details on decreasing the reputation.
   - to encourage a node if it works in an expected manner for a continuous time frame.
 The reputation value determines the delegate's ability to become a speaker.
 Thus it is profitable for a 3rd party to keep the node up and running due to the system rules.
 Please refer to 4.3 Consensus for more details on increasing the reputation.

 4. The reputation value can be calculated based on the data from the blockchain.
-Each delegate can calculate the reputation for the others.
+Each delegate can calculate the reputation for the others, see 4.3 Consensus, steps 12 & 13.

 Warren Buffet once said, "It takes 20 years to build a reputation and five minutes to ruin it".
 There are mathematical methods for PoR to mimic this behavior.
-The slowly growing asymptotic function is used to increase ρ and the fast descending asymptotically striving to zero function is used to decrease it. ρ in (0..1].
+The slowly growing asymptotic function is used to increase ρ and the fast descending asymptotically striving to zero function is used to decrease it. ρ is in (0..1].

 The reputation increasing function must have the following properties [31]:
   - slow start and initial growth;
   - fast acceleration in the middle of the life cycle.
 This is needed to reward the mature nodes;
   - asymptoticity, e.g. an ability to stop growing indefinitely.

-The following formula is used: 1/(1 + exp(-s * α)), where s - the number of consensus in which the decision of the delegate coincided with the result of consensus, α = 0.000057.
+The following formula is used: 1/(1 + exp(-s * α)), where s - the number of the consensuses, where the delegates commonly agreed, α = 0.000057.
 The reputation decreasing function must be able to lower it down exponentially or even faster.
 The following formula is used: 1/(β^f) , where f - is the fails number for the given delegate, β = 1.25

 ![Partial functions](./PartialFunctions.png)